-Audio analytics in general do not record incoming audio, nor transmit it from the camera.
+Audio analytics in general do not record incoming audio, nor transmit it from the device.
 They just process sounds to enable the search for specific events, patterns, or sound levels in a receiving system, such as a dashboard for further investigation or a video management software for alerting operators.
 No audio data can be reconstructed, and no private conversation can be recorded.
 This is because these analytics are edge-based and provide audio metadata.

-AXIS Audio Analytics neither record nor stream audio, but transmit only metadata.
+The default setting of AXIS Audio Analytics is to neither record nor stream audio, but only transmit metadata.
 For privacy reasons, all audio streaming is also off by default in Axis devices (audio privacy control), meaning that audio is neither streamed, recorded, nor possible to recreate.
 You can turn audio streaming on if you need it, but you will be notified when something relevant happens even if audio streaming is off.